IoT-gamer/flutter_gpio_control_app/README.md

 This is a Flutter application for controlling GPIO pins.
 The application implements clean architecture and uses the `flutter_bloc` package for state management.
 The application provides a user interface to interact with GPIO pins.

 ## Features
-    - Add new GPIO pins (input or output)
+   - Add new GPIO pins (input or output) with advanced configuration options
    - Toggle output pins
    - Monitor input pins
    - Visual feedback for pin states
+   - GPIO pins will be properly closed in these scenarios:
+      - When the app is terminated
+      - When the app is minimized or hidden
+      - When the user explicitly tries to close the app

 ## Usage
 - Click the `+` button to add a new pin